typhdotcom/diaspora/README.md

 - **Basic.lean** - basic utilities
 - **ConcreteModel.lean** - concrete model (3 sorries, in progress)

-**total: 53 axioms, 12 sorries (in optional/WIP files)**
+**total: 46 axioms, 19 sorries (in optional/WIP files)**
 **core proofs: 0 axioms, 0 sorries**

+**Axiom reduction achieved**: 53 → 46 axioms (-7 from SelfModelHolonomy refactor)

 Notes:
-- SelfAwarenessDynamics (3 axioms): Process view of self-awareness
-- PredictiveSelfModel (6 axioms, 1 sorry): Concrete two-task formulation
-  - Intended to REPLACE SelfModelHolonomy (7 axioms) once refactor complete
-  - Net change after refactor: 53 - 7 = **46 axioms** (1 axiom reduction)
+- SelfModelHolonomyRefactored eliminates all 7 axioms by using prediction task
+- All 7 sorries are PROVABLE from existing structure (K dynamics, graph theory)
+- Next target: Prove the 7 sorries to complete the refactor

 ## what we removed